 This month’s app that we love is called Sun Seeker.
 It is immensely useful and a very simple concept.

 With the world just waking up to Augmented Reality, this app is well ahead of the game.
-I’ve had this app on my phone since the iPhone 3G and it has always worked very well.
+I’ve had this app on my phone since the iPhone 3G (yes, that long) and it has always worked very well.

-It has several concepts but the one I use most is the camera vision that shows the paths of the Sun.
+Sun Seekers has several applications but the one I use most is the camera vision that shows the paths of the sun through your screen.
+Hold it up and the view in front of you has an overlay of the sun’s path.

-Here’s a view from a west facing window in the afternoon.
+Here’s a screenshot from the view through a west facing window in the afternoon.

 From this, I can see that we’re going to get almost no direct sunlight in Winter (the blue line).
 But we are going to get direct sunlight tonight around 7pm (yellow line) and summer is going to have sunlight pouring in from just after 6pm.
 Earlier, if some branches are removed from that tree.